Ways To Garden Without Breaking Your Back

 But even if gardening gets you moving, back pain may still threaten to take the joy out of it.
 Injuries, flare-ups, pains, and aches, are just some of the things that you might experience that will stop you from gardening.

 That doesn’t mean you have to cross having a garden off your list!
-With creativity and a dose of self-care, you can still practice your green thumb by following these tips to minimize injury and back pain!
+With creativity and a dose of self-care, and the right tools you can still practice your green thumb by following these tips to minimize injury and back pain.

 You Might Also Like This: Getting Started Vertical Gardening: Tools You’ll Need

 Gardening is a real workout.
 So before you start, warm up your muscles.

 Take a brisk five-minute walk or do some stretching exercises.

 Do a gentle stretch like the back flexion exercise:

 - Pull your knees to your chest then bring your head forward.